A BRIEF HISTORY OF PUNISHMENTS

 Firing squads became common once guns were accurate enough.
-However firing squads were usually used as a military not a civilian punishment.
+However, firing squads were usually used as a military, not a civilian punishment.
 Yet in the USA Gary Gilmore was famously executed by firing squad in 1977.

-Garrotting was a form of strangulation.
+Garroting was a form of strangulation.
 Often it was carried out using a metal collar attached to a post, which was tightened around the person's neck.
-Garrotting was once used in Spain.
+Garroting was once used in Spain.

 The gas chamber was first used in the USA in 1924.
-The condemned man is strapped to a chair in a sealed room, which is then filled with cyanide gas.
-After his death powerful fans remove the gas.
+The condemned person is strapped to a chair in a sealed room, which is then filled with cyanide gas.
+After their death, powerful fans remove the gas.

-In the days of sailing ships a punishment for minor offences was to tie a sailors hands above his head and pour buckets of water down his sleeves.
+In the days of sailing ships a punishment for minor offenses was to tie a sailor's hands above his head and pour buckets of water down his sleeves.
 By Napoleonic times this was known as grampussing because the man made a noise like a grampus, a sea mammal.

 The French Revolution is notorious for its use of the guillotine.
-In fact mechanical devices for beheading people had been used in various parts of Europe for centuries before the French Revolution.
+In fact, mechanical devices for beheading people had been used in various parts of Europe for centuries before the French Revolution.
 (One was recorded in Ireland as early as 1307).

 Joseph-Ignace Guillotin (1738-1814) proposed that there should be a swift and humane method of executing people in France.
 The French Assembly agreed to his idea in 1791 and the first decapitating device was built by a man named Tobias Schmidt, with advice from a surgeon named Antoine Louis.
 The first person to be executed by the new machine was Nicolas Jacques Pelletier in 1792.